 This tent is heavy compared to other camping canopies and would be easier to transport if it weren't for the lopsided design and mediocre travel case.
 The case itself only comes with hand straps, which dig into the hand due to the high weight.
-One tester had to carry this tent about a quarter mile and complained the entire way about the lack of a shoulder strap or wheels.
+One tester had to carry this tent about a quarter of a mile and complained the entire way about the lack of a shoulder strap or wheels.
 Mobility-wise, there are better options.
 Once erect, however, due to the large front opening, this tent is easy to readjust or place over picnic tables.

 Due to its durable nature and quick set up, this tent excels at protecting groups of six or less from insects or the elements.
-We'd recommend at least two people to set this one up initially, but once you understand the design, it can be setup remarkably fast.
+We'd recommend at least two people to set this one up initially, but once you understand the design, it can be set up remarkably fast.
 Best for campgrounds, this shelter can easily fit over most picnic tables.

-At $300 this tent is certainly an investment.
+This tent is certainly an investment.
 However, if your family likes to car camp and you want to protect them, and your food, from all that nature throws at you, this may be a good buy.
 Due to its strong materials and stability, this is an excellent shelter to rely on.
 Built to last.

-The fast setup and impressive durability of this shelter make it an excellent choice for any campers who are looking for protection from weather, sun, and pesky bugs.
+The fast setup and impressive durability of this shelter make it an excellent choice for any campers who are looking for protection from the weather, sun, and pesky bugs.
 The unique design, though occasionally a hassle, makes this tent durable, spacious, and easy to use.
 A great camping option, with the longevity to keep your family protected for many years to come.
-Our testers found a few flaws, but still enjoyed using this tent overall.
+Our testers found a few flaws but still enjoyed using this tent overall.